weecology/DeepForest/docs/case_study_FrenchGuiana.md

-A jump from 0.39 to 0.55 in ten minutes of training on a laptop.
-That's an improvement of 63% on out of sample data.
-Some caveats needed for the spatial autocorrelation in training and test data.
-We always recommend having geographically seperate data.
+A jump from 0.34 to 0.64 in ten minutes of training on a laptop.
+That's an improvement of 80% on out of sample data.
+Some caveats needed for the *very* small validation data size, and the spatial autocorrelation in training and test data.
+This is best seen as sufficient as an example.
+We always recommend having geographically separate data.

 ## Predict new tile